ioiein/ioiein/README.md

-- 👋 Hi, I’m Ivan
+- Hi, I’m Ivan
-- 👀 I’m interested in AI
-- 🌱 I’m currently learning computer vision
+- I’m developer at Yandex
-- 💞️ I’m looking to collaborate on some projects in CV
+- Now I'm working at pretrain Alice AI LLM
-- 📫 How to reach me send a mail to ioiein@icloud.com
+- How to reach me send a mail to ioiein@icloud.com

 <!---
 ioiein/ioiein is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.